-Contribution to the development of a program that expands the services, productivity, revenue, and reputation of the College of Medicine Participation in multi-center clinical trials, initiation of new clinical trials Procurement of extramural support for clinical trials Collaboration and participation in translational research Collaboration and participation in translational research Service Activities and Academic Leadership Membership on departmental, college, and/or university committees Membership on committees of affiliated institutions, such as IRB, QI committee, or residence selection committee Participation in activities such as accreditation, assessment, or institutional effectiveness programs Provision of continuing education programs for community and/or university Recognition from regional or national societies Service to local community and community organizations Officer/leadership of regional academic, medical, or research organizations Membership on national/international academic, medical, or research committees Chairing of departmental, college, and/or university committees Officer/leadership of national/international academic, medical, or research organizations Recognition from national/international societies Development of mentoring programs for new faculty Organization of teaching workshops, seminars, and/or professional meetings Member of accreditation site teams (LCME, SACS, etc.) Unpaid service as journal editor, book editor, or member of journal editorial board Unpaid service on grant panels for major funding agencies Service as department chair, assistant dean, or associate dean Service as director, or associate director in established units Representation of COM in official
+Contribution to the development of a program that expands the services, productivity, revenue, and reputation of the College of Medicine Participation in multi-center clinical trials, initiation of new clinical trials Procurement of extramural support for clinical trials Collaboration and participation in translational research Collaboration and participation in translational research Service Activities and Academic Leadership Membership on departmental, college, and/or university committees Membership on committees of affiliated institutions, such as IRB, QI committee, or residence selection committee Participation in activities such as accreditation, assessment, or institutional effectiveness programs Provision of continuing education programs for community and/or university Recognition from regional or national societies Service to local community and community organizations Officer/leadership of regional academic, medical, or research organizations Membership on national/international academic, medical, or research committees Chairing of departmental, college, and/or university committees Officer/leadership of national/international academic, medical, or research organizations Recognition from national/international societies Development of mentoring programs for new faculty Organization of teaching workshops, seminars, and/or professional meetings Member of accreditation site teams (LCME, SACS, etc.) Unpaid service as journal editor, book editor, or member of journal editorial board Unpaid service on grant panels for major funding agencies Service as department chair, assistant dean, or associate dean Service as director, or associate director in established units Representation of COM in official journal articles and/or grant proposals Service as Department Chair Service as Assistant or Associate Dean Service as director of laboratory or practice site (or other practice programrelated leadership) Demonstration of attainment activities related leadership)

-Unpaid ad hoc reviewing of activities

-journal articles and/or grant

-proposals

-Service as Department Chair

-Service as Assistant or

-Associate Dean

-Service as director of

-laboratory or practice site

-(or other practice program-

-related leadership)

-Demonstration of attainment

-of benchmarks for successful

-change (i.e., AAMC

-graduation questions.)

-APPENDIX Q: BURNETT CRITERIA FOR PROMOTION OF INSTRUCTOR/LECTURER FACULTY
+APPENDIX S: BURNETT CRITERIA FOR PROMOTION OF INSTRUCTOR

-Instructors and lecturers (I/Ls) are primarily engaged in teaching and educational activities in the School.
+Instructors and lecturers (I/Ls) are primarily engaged in teaching and educational activities in the school.
 However, promotion will require that Instructors also participate in scholarship and service activities that are aligned to their position and responsibilities.
 Instructors and Lecturers in the Burnett School of Biomedical Sciences will be eligible for consideration for promotion, including promotion to Associate Instructor and then Senior Instructor based on the following criteria.